 How can I benefit from RDF as a resource?

 The United Kingdom produces around 463kg of municipal solid waste per person per year or 30.8 billion in total.
-After this has been refined with valuable recyclable materials such as metal and glass extracted, the leftover plastics, named refuge derived fuel (RDF) or Solid Refuge Fuel (SRF) is often exported abroad or sent to landfill.
+After this has been refined with valuable recyclable materials such as metal and glass extracted, the leftover plastics, named Refuse Derived Fuel (RDF) or Solid Refuse Fuel (SRF) is often exported abroad or sent to landfill.
 As the waste sent to landfill decomposes, harmful methane is released into the atmosphere contributing to climate change and air pollution.
 Although landfill use is still an option for waste removal, many municipalities are working to zero landfill targets by 2025.
 So, what should we do with all that waste?

 RDF as a by-product of manufactured goods has traditionally been seen as an end of life product which needs to be replaced with recyclable materials.
 Although we want to respect the hierarchy of materials and reuse and recycle where we can, RDF is actually a valuable resource which when used as fuel to generate heat and power, can help us to cut down on fossil fuel use and provide long-term fuel security.
 Novalux Energy, installers of distributed waste to energy systems is keen to address this idea.
 Joe Allcott, Managing Director, states: